Skip to main content

 DWP and HMRC are currently running a managed migration exercise.
 Although it is called managed migration, it is important to understand you will not be automatically moved over and you will be expected to make a claim for universal credit yourself once you receive a migration notice from DWP.
 Making the universal credit claim under the formal exercise carries some financial protection in certain cases as well as some important instructions and deadlines.

-Under this exercise, DWP send a letter to tax credit claimants (as well as to people claiming other benefits universal credit is replacing) which is called a migration notice.
-This is a formal notice which invites you to make a claim for universal credit by a certain deadline date and also tells you that your tax credits (and other legacy benefits) will end if you do not make a claim by the date in the letter.
+Under this exercise, DWP send an important letter to tax credit claimants (as well as to people claiming other benefits universal credit is replacing) which is called a migration notice.
+This is a formal notice which invites you to make a claim for universal credit by a certain deadline date and also tells you that your tax credits (and other legacy benefits) will end by the date in the letter.

 There is more information in our managed migration section.